Low-Resolution Editing is All You Need for High-Resolution Editing: Conclusion

 \section{Conclusion}

-We introduced the task of high-resolution image editing for the first time and proposed a general framework to address it.
+In this work, we introduce the task of high-resolution image editing for the first time and propose a general framework to address it.
 To fully inherit the strong prior of the pretrained image generation model, we divide the high-resolution source image into patches that match the model's native input resolution.
 We then transfer fine-grained details from the source to the target image through a learnable transfer function that operates on intermediate features of the pretrained network.
-To alleviate boundary artifacts between patches, we further presented a synchronization approach that eliminates the need for overlapping-view sampling used in prior synchronization methods, meaningfully reducing computational overhead.
-Experiments across multiple resolution editing scenarios demonstrated that our method is capable to high-resolution image editing.
+To alleviate boundary artifacts between patches, we further propose a synchronization approach that eliminates the need for overlapping-view sampling used in prior synchronization methods, meaningfully reducing computational overhead.
+Experiments across multiple resolution editing scenarios demonstrate that our method is capable of high-resolution image editing.